StructuralNeurobiologyLab/SyConn/docs/doc.md

 In order to inspect the resulting data via the SyConnViewer KNOSSOS-plugin follow these steps:

-- wait until `start.py` finished.
-For restarting the server run `SyConn/scripts/kplugin/ server.py --working_dir=<path>` pointing to your working directory (`<path>`).
+- Wait until `start.py` finished.
+For restarting the server run `SyConn/scripts/kplugin/server.py --working_dir=<path>`
+pointing to your working directory (`<path>`).
 The server address and port will be printed here.

-- download and run the nightly build of KNOSSOS (https://github.com/knossos-project/knossos/releases/tag/nightly)
+- Download and run the nightly build of KNOSSOS (https://github.com/knossos-project/knossos/releases/tag/nightly)

-- in KNOSSOS -> File -> Choose Dataset -> browse to your working directory and open `knossosdatasets/seg/mag1/knossos.conf` with enabled 'load_segmentation_overlay' (at the bottom of the dialog).
+- In KNOSSOS -> File -> Choose Dataset -> browse to your working directory and open `knossosdatasets/seg/mag1/knossos.conf` with enabled 'load_segmentation_overlay' (at the bottom of the dialog).

-- then go to Scripting (top row) -> Run file -> browse to `SyConn/scripts/kplugin/syconn_knossos_viewer.py`, open it and enter the port and address of the syconn server.
+- Then go to Scripting (top row) -> Run file -> browse to `SyConn/scripts/kplugin/syconn_knossos_viewer.py`, open it and enter the port and address of the syconn server.

 - After the SyConnViewer window has opened, the selection of segmentation fragments in the slice-viewports (exploration mode) or in the